 Before You Start Decorating The DOC Band

 Since the helmet is usually worn for an extended period of time, please get clearance from your baby’s clinician on how long the DOC band can be removed.
-In Baby Chunbao’s case, he wears the helmet for 23 hours a day.
+In Baby W’s case, he wears the helmet for 23 hours a day.
 However, we got clearance from the clinician that it’s ok to have it removed for about 3 hours for me to decorate it.

 Alternatively, you can work on the helmet on separate days.
 For example, apply a base coat and let dry on day 1, apply sticker and seal on the second day, and so forth.
 This way, your baby will get the full wear length.